Catalase: Gray hair

 Low levels of catalase may play a role in the graying process of human hair.
 Hydrogen peroxide is naturally produced by the body and broken down by catalase.
 Hydrogen peroxide can accumulate in hair follicles and if catalase levels decline, this buildup can cause oxidative stress and graying.
 These low levels of catalase are associated with old age.
 Hydrogen peroxide interferes with the production of melanin, the pigment that gives hair its color.

 Interactions

 Catalase has been shown to interact with the ABL2 and Abl genes.
 Infection with the murine leukemia virus causes catalase activity to decline in the lungs, heart and kidneys of mice.
 Conversely, dietary fish oil increased catalase activity in the heart, and kidneys of mice.

 Methods for determining catalase activity

 In 1870, Schoenn discovered a formation of yellow color from the interaction of hydrogen peroxide with molybdate; then, from the middle of the 20th century, this reaction began to be used for colorimetric determination of unreacted hydrogen peroxide in the catalase activity assay.
 The reaction became widely used after publications by Korolyuk et al. (1988) and Goth (1991).
+The first paper describes serum catalase assay with no buffer in the reaction medium; the latter describes the procedure based on phosphate buffer as a reaction medium.
+Since phosphate ion reacts with ammonium molybdate, the use of MOPS buffer as a reaction medium is more appropriate.

 Direct UV measurement of the decrease in the concentration of hydrogen peroxide is also widely used after the publications by Beers & Sizer and Aebi.